-On Tuesday I had a flare up of an ailment I sometime get (once or twice a year) in my foot.
+On Tuesday I had a flare-up of an ailment I sometimes get (once or twice a year) in my foot.
 A simple medicine takes care of it – but it requires a prescription.

 Reception at my doctors responded: